 Now you’re possibly wondering how to change your furnace filter.
 More than likely, this will vary depending on what furnace you have, but normally:

-At Rolf Griffin Service Experts Heating & Air Conditioning, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Rolf Griffin Service Experts Heating & Air Conditioning, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 260-557-1275 or schedule an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.